 Are you having trouble getting your kids active to live a healthier lifestyle?
 First Lady Michelle Obama has a solution.
-In February 2010, the first lady launched the Let’s Move! program.
 The campaign is supported by a U.S. government program called the Childhood Obesity Task Force.
 The goal of the initiative is to solve the “problem of obesity within a generation.”
 This means returning to a childhood obesity rate of just five percent by 2030.

 What is the Let’s Move Program?

 This is quite a goal considering that research shows that one in every three children in America, between the ages of 2 and 19, are obese or overweight.
 That’s 31.7 percent of all children in America.
 And according to a study in the New England Journal of Medicine, the current generation may even live a shorter lifespan than their parents.

 So, how are the Let’s Move!
 Program and the task force trying to accomplish their goal?
 They’re taking action in five pillars of our community.
 These pillars include getting children a healthy start in life; empowering parents and caregivers; providing healthy foods in schools; improving access to healthy, affordable food; and getting children to be more physically active.